 Although primitive Christian communities were managers of the secularization of political structures, as stated by Dussel (2007), this result gradually ceased with the arrival of Constantine in 324 CE.
 The majority presence of Christians in the East, in Greece, in Coptic and Alexandrian Egypt, in Anatolia (the most populous region of the Empire) and Seleucid Antioch, would no longer be under threat of persecution.
 Possibly for political reasons, Constantine inaugurated the Christian state (Christendom) and freed the church to cloak, under an alleged Christian culture, a new sacred legitimacy of the state.
-Over time, Christianity became a political strength of the Christian communities was largely due to having betrayed their original inspiration, collaborating with the monarchies or states in this legitimizing process.
+Over time, Christianity became a political force, and the state used Christendom as its absolute foundation.
+However, the political strength of the Christian communities was largely due to having betrayed their original inspiration, collaborating with the monarchies or states in this legitimizing process.
 From having been a critical community, the Christian communities not only contradictorily transformed themselves into the new foundation of the State, but also legitimized the oppression of the new victims of the Christian Empire.
-In this way, Christianity ceased to be a mass presence, was institutionalized ecclesiastically under the hegemony of the State and betrayed the ethical-political foundation of the messionic kingdom of its founder.
+In this way, Christianity ceased to be a mass presence, was institutionalized ecclesiastically under the hegemony of the State and betrayed the ethical-political foundation of the messianic kingdom of its founder.